hampussandberg/RodBot-3D-Printer/README.md

 * M10 threaded rods + nuts and washers
 * M8 threaded rods + nuts and washers
 * M6 threaded rods + nuts and washers
-* M8 Smooth rods
+* 8 mm Smooth rods
-* 4x SC8UU bearing blocks
+* SC8UU bearing blocks
-* 4x LM6UU bearings
 * RepRap PCB Heatbed, I'm using [this one](http://reprap.me/heatbed/mk2-231.html)

 **Note:** Some parts might need to be rotated in order to print them.

 The frame blocks are designed to work with this [Heavy duty Vibration damper](http://www.thingiverse.com/thing:94279 )

-I have made a 3D PDF of the printer available for [download](https://github.com/hampussandberg/RodBot-3D-Printer/raw/master/Renderings%20-%20Images/RodBot%20Assembly%20Rev%202.1.PDF)
+I have made a 3D PDF of the printer available for [download](https://github.com/hampussandberg/RodBot-3D-Printer/raw/master/Renderings%20-%20Images/RodBot%20Assembly%20Rev%203.PDF)

 ##Updates:
+**2014-05-30:** The Y-axis is now modified to use 8 mm smooth rods so that those are the only rods used for the whole printer and SC8UU are used everywhere.
+I also modifided the design of the Y-motor mount to be able to print it flat (prints faster) and tried to make it more robust.
+I recommend printing the Y-motor mount at 100% infill.
+The new parts are:
+- Y Motor Mount Rev 2
+- Y Smooth Rod Ends - Rev 2.1
+- Y Belt Holder Rev 2

 **2014-05-13:** The Marlin configuration I'm using with the RAMPS controller is available on [Github](https://github.com/hampussandberg/RodBot-Marlin-Ramps).
 I've also moved old compenent no longer used on the newest version of RodBot to an archive folder [here](https://github.com/hampussandberg/RodBot-3D-Printer/tree/master/Archive).

 **2014-05-12:** Modified the Y ends to have a easier and more robust clamp for the belt.
 It is now easier to adjust the tension as it's just a matter of turning to screws.
 This also removes the problem I had with the plastic holding the belt cracking.
 The new parts are: